Warm Place. Cool Shul.

 - Community programs - We will partner with other organizations in our community, such as Moving Traditions and Jewish Federation, to offer opportunities for our teens to take part in programs such as the Jewish Teen Youth Philanthropy; Shevet Achim/Rosh Hodesh, etc.

-Tuition will be $950 for all students, regardless of how many days and hours they attend.
+Tuition is $950 for all students, regardless of how many days and hours they attend.
 The tuition for LMAHH is paid through your home congregation.
 If you have any questions referring to tuition, please contact your home congregation.

 For more information, please contact Norman Einhorn at [email protected] or 610-667-5000 ext.
 150.